Ready to taste the best protein cheesecake of your life?! With this blog post I am sharing my all time favorite recipe with you 🙂

 Here are some ideas for cheesecake variations:

-- Strawberry cheesecake: You can use strawberry or vanilla whey for the filling.
+- Strawberry protein cheesecake: You can use strawberry or vanilla whey for the filling.
 Use sugar-free jam to cover the surface of the cake and decorate with sliced strawberries.

 - Peanut butter cheesecake: Add 2 tbsp of peanut butter to your filling and more peanut butter for the topping.